-UBI, Universal Basic Income (or Universal Basic Income) it is a periodic cash payment that is disbursed unconditionally to all members of society, without requirements and regardless of their conditions.
-It is a political idea that is emerging internationally in response to worsening socio-economic insecurity, and several projects have been implemented over the past five years.
+UBI, Universal Basic Income (or Universal Basic Income) it is a periodic cash payment that is provided unconditionally to all members of society, without qualifications and regardless of their conditions.
+It is a political idea that is gaining ground internationally in response to worsening socioeconomic insecurity, and several projects have been implemented in the last five years.

 “UBI is an opportunity to transform the logic of welfare systems and begin to address the structural causes of poverty and homelessness.
-Coupled with other policies, such as rent controls and increasing the supply of social housing, implementing a universal basic income could make a difference,” says Dr Clarke.
+Combined with other policies, such as rent control and increasing the supply of social housing, implementing a universal basic income could make a difference,” says Dr Clarke.

 Because our current policy approach cannot solve homelessness

-In 2020 the OECD reported that there are about 1,9 million people who are homeless in the whole "developed" world.
+In 2020 the OECD reported that There are approximately 1,9 million people homeless throughout the "developed" world.
 This has a profound impact on individuals and communities, placing a huge burden on our social services, health care and justice systems.

 The current policies of almost all countries fail to address the problem of homelessness, because they are too concerned with providing targeted support (even expensive, or of technological efforts) and ignore structural factors.